 The presented formal basis guarantees that an archive modeled by means of the NS-M can be mapped into an instance of the OAI-ORE Data Model, thus retaining the fundamental archival hierarchy.
-In this section we show how we can define different kinds of relationships between the resources; furthermore, we show how proper use of Proxies can preserve the order between the resources within the same archival division.
-It is worthwhile providing a concrete example of how this formal basis can be applied to a sample archive modeled by the NS-M by describing the mapping methodology step-by-step with the help of some mapping tables.
+In this section we show how we can define different kinds of relationships between the resources; furthermore, we show how a proper use of Proxies can preserve the order between the resources within the same archival division.
+It is worthwhile to provide a concrete example of how this formal basis can be applied to a sample archive modeled by the NS-M by describing the mapping methodology step-by-step with the help of some mapping tables.

-Let us take into account the sample archive represented in Fig. 17; this archive is composed of five archival divisions - i.e. one fonds, two sub-fonds and two series - each containing metadata and digital objects.
+Let us take into account the sample archive represented in Figure 17; this archive is composed of five archival divisions - i.e. one fonds, two sub-fonds and two series - each containing metadata and digital objects.
 In NS-M these divisions are represented by means of five sets and the hierarchical relationships are retained by means of the inclusion dependencies between the sets.
 In Table A we can see the mapping of the sets into the OAI-ORE Aggregations and in Table B we can see how the inclusion dependencies are mapped into Nested Aggregations.
-These two mappings show us how to represent the structure of a sample archive in an instance of the OAI-ORE data model.
+These two mappings show us how to represent the structure of a sample archive in an instance of the

 Sets Aggregations

 fonds a_1

 subFondsA a_2

 subFondsB a_3

 seriesA a_4

 seriesB a_5

+Table A

-Table A Mapping of sets into aggregations
+Mapping of sets into aggregations

-Nested Sets Nested Aggregations

-subFondsA C fonds $a_2 \prec_a a_1$
+subFondsA \subset fonds $a_2 \prec_a a_1$

-subFondsB C fonds $a_3 \prec_a a_1$
+subFondsB \subset fonds $a_3 \prec_a a_1$

-seriesA \subset subFondsA $a_4 \prec_a a_2$
+seriesA \sub subFondsA $a_4 \prec_a a_2$

-seriesB C subFondsA $a_5 \prec_a a_2$
+seriesB \sub subFondsA $a_5 \prec_a a_2$

+Table B